sniksnoodle/ansible_opensim_ubuntu_20.04_grid_server/README.md

 The firewall has UDP and TCP ports 9000 to 9100, TCP 8002, TCP 80, TCP 2812, TCP 22 open to allow opensim logins, web, monit and SSH access.

+You will need to add in whatever opensim stable release file to files/opensim_stable directory.

 Should you wish to install opensim unstable you'll need to adjust the playbook.yml accordingly, as well as amending the configure_GridCommon_ini.yml play, as the db connection string regex will need changing, see GridCommon.ini.example inside opensim/bin/config-include for the correct format, once opensim unstable is installed.

 Aside from the above, the code in the playbook and plays *IS* the documentation, use at your own risk! :)